|STUDENT FINANCIAL SERVICES | OFFICE OF THE UNIVERSITY REGISTRAR | STUDENT EMPLOYMENT|

 An e-mail confirming the student's job appointment will be sent to the student, supervisor, and department SEMS coordinator.

-New international student employees, need a valid Social Security Number in order to work in the United States.
-For information about the F-1 and J-1 Social Security Application Instructions students can go to the International and Scholarship Services (ISSS) website.
+New international student employees need a valid Social Security Number in order to work in the United States.
+The instructions and application for Social Security: On-Campus Work Authorization for F-1 and J-1 Students is available on the International Student and Scholar Services website.

 Student Workers (non-work-study)

 The appointment of a non-work-study job is handled directly by the employing department's business administrator.
 New student employees are required to complete a W-4 (Employee's Withholding Allowance Certificate) and online I-9 (Employment Eligibility Verification).
-The student's employing department's business administrator will instruct the student accordingly.
+Your employing department's business administrator will instruct the student accordingly.